 For numeric responses

-- Use "Text is equal to" for exact matching
+- Use "Exact match" for exact matching

-- Include formats with/without separators
+- Include formats with and without separators

 - Add leading zeros if applicable